KseniiaRyuma/HCM_to_EBS_integration/oic300a.md

 ![](images/300/11.png)

-- After selecting **Create** you are going to see the window as shown bellow.
+- After selecting **Create** you are going to see the window as shown below.

 ![](images/300/12.png)